Divergent Rivers Poem by Mark Heathcote

 Opaque flesh is unwittingly made divine.

-If still-pure-in petal they're made sublime.
+If still pure in petal they're made sublime.

 A floral sky in heaven waits

-in the dingle-wood they at the gates.
+in the dingle wood, and they are at the gates.

-Where two young lovers, run-amok
+Where two young lovers run amok

 with passions wanton, awestruck.